kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 Drawn as pixels, the borders require building the entire display of contiguous lines of graphics.
 Likewise, if custom characters are used it requires the entire game screen must be built of character set graphics.

-Player/Missile graphics can extend the height of the screen and go into the vertical overscan area.
-It would require one Missile object for each left and right border.
+Player/Missile graphics can be the height of the screen and conveniently extend into the vertical overscan area.
+One Missile object will be used as the left Border and one Missile for the Right Border.
 This frees the playfield for customization and variable graphics modes going down the screen.

 **BALL**: